Bacterial Endocarditis in Children

 - Surgery to remove the tonsils or adenoids

 - Medical procedures, such as an exam of the airways with a bronchoscope

 - Surgery, such as some respiratory, gastrointestinal, or urinary tract surgeries

-Your child is at higher risk for bacterial endocarditis if he or she has:
+child is at higher risk for bacterial endocarditis if they have:

 - Artificial (prosthetic) heart valves

 - Had a

 heart transplant (immunocompromised), but the heart valves aren't working

 - Rheumatic heart disease

 - A weak immune system